 Filipina Senior Citizen bound for Singapore is another victim of Laglag bala / tanim bala (planting bullet) at Ninoy Aquino International Airport (NAIA) Terminal 1.
-The bullet was found inside the pocket of her shoulder bag when it was subjected to final X-ray check prior to boarding.
-The incident happened early morning of November 1,2015.
+The bullet was found inside the pocket of her shoulder bag when it was subjected to the final X-ray check prior to boarding.
+The incident happened in the early morning of November 1, 2015.

-The victim, when found out that her bag has bullet in it, has decided to throw it on the floor.
+The victim, when found out that her bag has a bullet in it, has decided to throw it on the floor.
 She didn’t open the bag until her lawyer arrived to witness the process.
 At the presence of her lawyer, Nimfa emptied her bag removing its content like cellphone charger, toothbrush, and medicine.
-It was then subjected to X-ray machine for the second time, unfortunately the bullet was still there.
+It was then subjected to an X-ray machine for the second time.
+Unfortunately, the bullet was still there.
 It was inside the side pocket of her bag.

-According to Menchu Tan, victim’s daughter, the side pocket is not secured with padlock unlike the main compartment.
+According to Menchu Tan, the victim’s daughter, the side pocket is not secured with a padlock, unlike the main compartment.
 The former added that there is no reason for them to carry a bullet because they know that it is dangerous.

 Nimfa Fontamillas was left dismayed because the bullet was not detected (or was not there) when her bag was subjected to first screening before entering the airport.